voxpupuli/puppet-systemd/REFERENCE.md

 ### <a name="Systemd--ServiceLimits"></a>`Systemd::ServiceLimits`

-Matches Systemd Service Limit Struct
+Deprecated - Matches Systemd Service Limit Struct

 Alias of